Please click on each section below for information and answers to frequently asked questions.

 Please refer to the entry requirements to determine how your rank will be calculated.

 QTAC calculate your academic rank - please contact QTAC directly - QTAC contact number 1300 467 822 or +61 7 3858 1222

 The prerequisite is 4 semesters with Sound Achievement (or better) in the English subject for Queensland Year 12 (or equivalent).

 D1.
 What are the equivalent subjects in other Australian states and territories to Queensland’s English?

 Please refer to the prerequisites page to determine the interstate equivalencies.

-Please refer to the prerequisites page for a list of bridging and preparatory courses that have been approved by the Faculty of Health Sciences and Medicine to satisfy the subject prerequisites for the Bachelor of Medical Studies.
-Please note: the results of any Bridging course must be available by the application deadline for the relevant Bachelor of Medical Studies intake.
+Please refer to the prerequisites section for a list of bridging and preparatory courses that have been approved by the Faculty of Health Sciences & Medicine to satisfy the subject prerequisites for the Bachelor of Medical Studies.
+Please note: the results of any bridging course must be submitted by the application deadline for the Bachelor of Medical Studies intake.

 No. There is no time limit on when the prerequisite was undertaken.

 D4.
 Why have the prerequisites changed for entry to the program in 2022 from previous years?

 The prerequisite requirements for direct entry to the Bond Medical Program have changed to better reflect the diversity of doctors that Australian society requires.
 Read more here.